 Abstract

-Experimental investigations to determine fission product (FP) separation from actinides (U and Pu) while employing the Plutonium Uranium Redox Extraction (PUREX) process to purify plutonium produced in a fast neutron
+Experimental investigations to determine fission product (FP) separation from actinides (U and Pu) while employing the Plutonium Uranium Recovery by Extraction (PUREX) process to purify plutonium produced in a fast neutron

 irradiated depleted uranium dioxide (DUO2) target were conducted.
 The sample

-was a DUO2 surrogate pellet (0.2562 wt.% initial 235U) irradiated to a low-burn-

-up (4.43 0.31 GWd/tHM) that was PUREX process 538 days after neutron
+was a DUO2 surrogate pellet (0.2562 wt.% initial 235U) irradiated to a low-burnup (4.43 0.31 GWd/tHM) that was PUREX processed 538 days after neutron

 irradiation.
-Decontamination factors (DF) for elements U, Mo, Ru, Ce, Sm, Sr, Pm, Eu, Nd, Pd, Cd, Ba and Sn for two PUREX experiments using 30 vol.% tri- n-butyl phosphate in a kerosene diluent with less than 0.3% uranium saturation in 4 M nitric acid were determined.
-The first experiment characterized Pu DFs for a single contact extraction and back-extraction while the second had multiple contacts for larger product recovery.
-The bench-top scale PUREX process had an overall 76% and 94% Pu recovery and an overall activity decontamination factor of 20 and 5 for the first and second experiments respectfully.
+Decontamination factors (DF) for the elements U, Mo, Ru, Ce, Sm, Sr, Pm, Eu, Nd, Pd, Cd, Ba and Sn were measured in two experiments using 30 vol.% tri- n-butyl phosphate in a kerosene diluent.
+The first experiment characterized Pu DFs for a single contact extraction and back-extraction, while the second experiment had multiple contacts with the goal of achieving greater Pu recovery.
+The benchtop scale PUREX process had overall Pu recoveries of 76% and 94%, respectively, and had overall activity decontamination factors of 20 and 5 for the first and second experiments, respectively.

 Keywords: PUREX, Decontamination Factor, Depleted Uranium